When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 In Which Month Do Stretch Marks Appear?

-When Should You Start Using Stretch Mark Cream During Pregnancy?
+When Should You Start Using Stretch Mark Cream?

 Where Do Pregnancy Stretch Marks Usually Start?

-They often start on the abdomen, as it expands the most during pregnancy.
-However, they can also appear on the thighs, hips, breasts, lower back, and buttocks.
+They most commonly start on the abdomen, but you may also find them on your breasts, thighs, hips, lower back, and buttocks.

 The Bottom Line